Las Vegas After Dark

 The Strip By Drone

 I saved the most difficult view of The Strip for last.
-You have probably heard stories of people getting in trouble for flying a drone over the Strip.
-The stories are true, they are very strict about flying here.
+You have probably heard stories of people getting in trouble for flying a drone over The Strip.
+The stories are true.
+They are very strict about flying here.
 I won’t go into the ENTIRE story of how I got authorized, but I will share the cliffnotes so you know what you are getting into if you want to do this yourself.

-- Once all is finalized, you are good to go, that ‘easy’!
+Once all is finalized, you are good to go, that ‘easy’!

 ALL of that is to say - I have only done this once due to the headache.
 But I did get this pretty cool 360 Panorama as well.